vipulnaik/diet-exercise-health/profile-information/health-profile.md

   throat, no runny nose; I addressed this by briefly taking a break from sauerkraut.

-* [2019-08-30 Thai yellow curry and subsequent cold](../events/2019/2019-08-30-thai-yellow-curry-and-subsequent-cold.md): After
+* [2019-08-30 Thai yellow curry and subsequent runny nose and throat irritation](../events/2019/2019-08-30-thai-yellow-curry-and-subsequent-runny-nose-and-throat-irritation.md):
-  having a huge amount of Thai yellow cury, I had a runny nose.
+  After having a huge amount of Thai yellow cury, I had a runny nose.
 The runny nose recovered quickly.
-I believe it was throat irritation and not a viral cold, but I'm not sure.
+I believe it was throat irritation from the components of the yellow curry (primarily the turmeric's curcumin) as explained in the notes for the incident.

 Overall, my incidence of runny nose has been very low since I moved to Berkeley in 2014; the above incident list is likely comprehensive